mcrooks65/mattcodes.net/README.md

 * The plan is to deploy my school and personal projects for my job hunt portfolio, as well as any other handy little JS web accesssible things I think might be handy.

+* _There is a known security flaw on this current build of the site.
+See notes at the top of weather.js_

 ## Project Goals
 1. Personal Dashboard
     * Clock, Date, to-do lists, maybe pulls in web accessible api data for weather, news headlines etc.